goabstract/Awesome-Design-Tools/README.md

 * [Versions](https://versions.sympli.io) — a version control tool for designers with visual diff, merge and conflict resolution.

 ### Font Tools
+* [Google Fonts](https://fonts.google.com/) — making the web more beautiful, fast, and open through great typography.
 * [Fontface Ninja](https://fontface.ninja/) — browser extension to discover what fonts are being used on any website.
 * [FontSpark](https://fontspark.app/) — simple tool to help designers quickly find the best fonts for their projects.
 * [Sans Forgetica](http://sansforgetica.rmit/) —  downloadable font that is scientifically designed to help you remember your study notes.
 * [Webfont](https://webfontapp.com/) — create and maintain custom SVG icon fonts, made a shared library of icons.
-* [Google Fonts](https://fonts.google.com/) — making the web more beautiful, fast, and open through great typography

 ### Color Picker Tools
 If you are looking for eyedropper tool, color identifier tool or color capture tool, here you go:
+* [Adobe Color](https://color.adobe.com/explore/?filter=most-popular&time=month) — create color schemes with the color wheel or browse thousands of color combinations from the Color community.
 * [Chroma](https://chroma.spencerhamm.com/) — free web app which allows you to identify the color.
 * [Khroma](http://khroma.co/) — AI-based tool to generate color palettes based on your preferences.
 * [Pikka - Color Picker](https://itunes.apple.com/us/app/pikka-color-picker/id1195076754) — color picker & color schemes generator for macOS
 * [React Color](http://casesandberg.github.io/react-color/) — a collection of color pickers from Sketch, Photoshop, Chrome.
 * [Skala Color](https://bjango.com/mac/skalacolor/) — works with a huge variety of formats, covering everything you’re likely to need for web, iOS, Android, and macOS development.
 * [Swatches](https://swatchesapp.io/) — iOS app that lets you collect, inspect and share the colors that inspire you in your daily life.
-* [Adobe Color](https://color.adobe.com/explore/?filter=most-popular&time=month) — create color schemes with the color wheel or browse thousands of color combinations from the Color community.

 ### Animation Tools
 Need to create animated transition, micro-interaction or scroll-based animation?
 Go through these tools: